Jiblet/AlterExtracts/README.md

 Into normal extracts that require none of those things.

 The probability of the extract being active, and the time taken to extract from are configurable in the config file.
+See below.

-## Warnings
+## :warning: Warnings
 * Some types of extracts are not affected by default.
 You'll need to turn them on in the config.json.
 * May interfere with, or be interfered with by, other mods that modify extracts.
 Rename to zzzz-AlterExtracts if you need to.

-## Config
+## :memo: Config
 As of v1.3.0, this mod now operates on 4 types of extract:
 * "Scav_Coop_Extract" - Scav Co-op extracts, like Woods' factory gate
 * "Paid_Extract":     - Paid extracts, like the dorms vehicle extract on Customs